mariuzka/simplebins/README.md

 # simplebins

 **simplebins** is a lightweight Python utility that makes it easy to bin numeric values into equal-width intervals.
-It supports individual numbers, lists, `pandas.Series`, and `pandas.DataFrame`s – making it a versatile tool for preprocessing, feature engineering, and data summarization.
+It supports individual numbers, lists, `pandas.Series`, and `pandas.DataFrame`s.

 ---